The lazy way to remove duckweed from a pond

 • Netting out.
 Effective when coupled with the goldfish method in small ponds.

 • Vacuuming.
-Below is a video showing how a cheap shop vac (wet/dry) can be very effective in controlling a duckweed problem.
+A cheap shop vac(Amazon link), can be very effective in controlling a duckweed problem.

 • Improving filtration and adding other non-invasive aquatic plants.

-• Chemicals.
+• Chemicals (Amazon link).
 Last resort!

-So as i mentioned Goldfish are a great way to remove an infestation of duckweed.
+So as I mentioned Goldfish are a great way to remove an infestation of duckweed.
 When coupled with some of these other proven strategies you’ll quickly have that pesky duckweed problem under control.

 Pond skimmers and intake bays are very effective at pulling floating materials into one convenient location where the can be collected and removed.
 They can easily be retrofitted to an existing pond.

-If your pond is nice and small and installing a skimmer or intake bay doesn’t make financial sense purchase a cheap $15 pool net on eBay and manually remove the bulk of the duckweed.
+If your pond is nice and small and installing a skimmer or intake bay doesn’t make financial sense purchase a cheap $15 pool net and manually remove the bulk of the duckweed.
 Then add a couple of goldfish and watch your duckweed issues disappear.

 Duckweed thrives in ponds with high nutrients.
 The duckweed is actually very effective at filtering these nutrients, and thats why some of us actually don’t mind incorporating it in certain tanks and ponds.